xpmethod/xpmethod.github.io/book-series.md

 addressing a wide audience across disciplines, and representing a rich variety of perspectives from authors who write with passion about their craft.

-Edited by Dennis Yi Tenen, Marta Figlerowicz, and Manan Ahmed along with current [moderators][1] of the xpMethods group.

 [1]: http://xpmethod.columbia.edu/about.html